 Sickle Cell Disease Latest News

-- It is a group of inherited blood cell disorders that affect hemoglobin, the protein that carries oxygen through the body.
+- It is a group of inherited blood cell disorders that affect hemoglobin, the molecule in red blood cells (RBCs) that delivers oxygen to cells throughout the body.

 - The most common and severe type of SCD is sickle cell anemia.